sazr/php-script-task/README.md

 # User Upload Script

 Upload user data from a CSV file to a MySQL database.
+AI has been used to assist with documenting the code and this readme.
+In a real world scenario I would not feed code into an AI or post on a site unless the company allows this and the code/data does not contain sensitive or privileged information.

 ## Usage